Qainar-Projects/moreutils/README.md

 Outputs a string repeatedly until terminated.

 ## License
-ASD MoreUtils is distributed under the Apache 2.0.
+QCO MoreUtils is distributed under the Apache 2.0.
 See LICENSE file for details.

 ## Author
 Developed and maintained by AnmiTaliDev

 ## See Also
-- ASD CoreUtils - The core utilities package
+- QCO CoreUtils - The core utilities package